Deaf culture in New Zealand

-Deaf culture in New Zealand is prevalent, and the adoption of the CRPD in December 2006 helped the deaf and hard of hearing (DHH) community earn more rights.
-New Zealand Sign Language (NZSL) was also first recognised as an official language of the country in 2006.
-Recent data shows that now over 3,000 people in New Zealand used NZSL as their primary language.
-This article examines rights that DHH people have in New Zealand, as well as UNHS screening and Early Intervention practices for DHH youth.
-It also dives into Deaf education in New Zealand.
+Deaf culture in New Zealand is prevalent.
+New Zealand Sign Language (NZSL) was first recognised as an official language of the country in 2006.
+Recent data shows that an estimated 3,000–4,000 people in New Zealand use NZSL as their primary language.

 Human and civil rights for deaf and hard of hearing people

 Convention on the Rights of Persons with Disabilities

-New Zealand adopted the Convention on the Rights of Persons with Disabilities, a treaty of the United Nations, on 13 December 2006 and was ratified on 25 September 2008.
+New Zealand adopted the Convention on the Rights of Persons with Disabilities (CRPD), a treaty of the United Nations, on 13 December 2006 and was ratified on 25 September 2008.
 There have been no reservations made to the CRPD.
 The most recent Country Report was filed on 11 October 2019 and the most recent List of Issues was filed on 23 March 2018.